trdecker/TechTitans/documentation.md

 Indy and Tad are going to communicate and get everybody on the same page about the database.

 ## Week 5

+Indy is working with Tad to connect the database to the node endpoints Mo ray is setting up the frontend website.